jefferyfry/gcp-saas-bill/README.md

 The following roles are required:
 * PubSub Editor - Used to access marketplace PubSub events.
 * Cloud Datastore Owner - Used for the Cloud Datastore subscription DB.
+* Cloud Import Export Admin - Used to export from Cloud Datastore.
 * Cloud Commerce API (assigned by GCP Marketplace team) - Allows access to the Cloud Commerce API
 * Billing Account Administrator (NOT FOR PRODUCTION) - Allows the reset of test accounts.
 It is recommended that the roles be used assigned to a common service account.
 Then the service account file can be shared and mounted for all the services.